The Victorian Room in Bay Shore strictly runs private, catered affairs.

 But that meant no takeout or delivery — unlike with traditional restaurants — during the height of the state’s COVID-19 restrictions.

 Owner Gina Russo of Milk & Sugar fame didn’t just sit home, worried.
 She took the opportunity to reimagine the space she opened in 2007 at 36 West Main Street.
+(Scroll down for the full photo tour.)

 “I decided to renovate — and it needed it — and I tailored it after Milk & Sugar, to become the community’s go-to for private events for the church, Sweet 16’s, rehearsal dinners …”